ElizabethBrooks/BIOS60132_FinalProject/README.md

 2. The well annotated PA42 *Daphnia pulex* reference coding sequences

-3. Genomic sequences for the following arthropods downloaded from the NCBI database
+3. Genomic sequences for 24 arthropod species (or versions) downloaded from the NCBI database

 | Species | Common Name |
 | ------- | ----------- |